Zhuangjizzz/RAG-enhanced-AI/README.md

 R out 0 1.5k
 .END
 ```
-And the final output will be saved in the `output` directory.
+The final output will be saved in the `output` directory.